CSBSJU/CSCI-310/docs/exercises/exercise2.md

 1. Chapter 3, problem 18

-1. Chapter 3, problem 19, part e ONLY
+1. Chapter 3, problem 19, part e

 1. Using the 8-bit floating-point design (excess 3) we used in class, find the floating-point representation for each of the following numbers: